 GBA students who do not resume studies after an approved leave of absence may petition to reinstate their degree candidacy within seven years of the program withdrawal date.
-Students must submit the GBA Reinstatement Form at least one month prior to the start of the intended term of return.
+Students must submit the petition for reinstatement at least one month prior to the start of the intended term of return.
 If the reinstatement is approved, students will be a charged a reinstatement fee in addition to tuition.
-Once reinstated, GBA students will be considered enrolled at The Fletcher School and may be eligible for loan deferral depending on registration status (part-time, half-time, or full-time).
-Reinstated students are not eligible for a leave of absence unless the leave is due to medical or compassionate reasons.
+Once reinstated, GBA students will be considered enrolled at The Fletcher School and may be eligible for loan deferral depending on the number of credits they enroll in.